TA18235-Punched-card-1-2022-CROP.jpg

 Q: What similarities do you see between punched cards and early human methods of recording information?

-Q: How do you compare punched cards to modern data storage technologies?
+Q: How do you compare punched cards to contemporary data storage technologies?

-Q: Punched Card illustrates an early form of data storage.
-Does it connect with Memory, your work depicting modern data centers?
+Q: Punched Card depicts an early data storage system.
+How does it connect to Memory, your work on contemporary data centers?

-Q: You mentioned that punched cards are closely tied to women's labor.
-Could you elaborate on this?
+Q: You mentioned the relationship between punched cards and women’s labor.
+Could you elaborate on this aspect?